ciao-project/ciao/README.md

 is responsible for policy choices around tenant workloads.

 [Scheduler](https://github.com/01org/ciao/blob/master/ciao-scheduler)
-implements a push scheduling, finding a first fit on cluster compute nodes for a controller approved workload instance.
+implements a "push/pull" scheduling algorithm.
+In response to a controller approved workload instance arriving at the scheduler, it finds a first fit among cluster compute nodes currently requesting work.

 [Launcher](https://github.com/01org/ciao/blob/master/ciao-launcher)
 abstracts the specific launching details for the different workload